 The Track Bar is a bar that connects the chassis of the vehicle to the axle.

-The purpose of the track bar or pan rod bar is to control the left to a right offset of your axles.
-Some vehicles use two track bars to align your axles.
+The purpose of the track bar or pan rod bar is to control the left to the right offset of your axles.
+Some vehicles use two-track bars to align your axles.
 One track bar for the front axle and one for the rear axle.

 A loose track bar allows the axle to shift its alignment under load in relation to the chassis.
 The Track Bar is considered a wear item and the bar ends tend to wear quickly depending upon the materials used.